Authorize AI-driven state transitions before they bind the enterprise.

 No-bind receiptA proof record showing that a blocked or escalated output did not form the protected downstream effect.

 Route completenessThe maturity of proof around a governed route.
-Current proof is controlled L4; production L5 requires real route evidence.
+Current proof is controlled event-level; production L5 requires real route evidence.

 Runtime seamThe release boundary where an AI output is checked before it becomes a business action.